If you want to spend a weekend with your family or relax on the nature of the city's bustle, come here, to the southwest of the country.

 (Photo from the ctv.by website)

 On the territory of the forest, you can observe animals living in the region.
 Aviaries occupy a large area so that you can say that animals live in a real forest.
-Visiting this mini-zoo will be especially interesting for children.
+Visiting this mini-zoo will be fascinating for children.
 Aviaries are so big that a walk along them will take at least a couple of hours.
 Here you can see the symbol of Belarus - the majestic bison, as well as lynx, deer, roe deer, wolves, bears, wild boars and many others.

 You can visit several museums in the Bialowieza Forest, they will be of interest to both adults and children.